IBM/knative-quarkus-bench/benchmarks/UsingCloudObjectStorage.md

 ```
 to send a Knative service.

-**Note for Knaive services:** the `curl` command simply posts a Cloud Event to the broker and exits,
+**Note for Knative services:** the `curl` command simply posts a Cloud Event to the broker and exits,
 returning the HTTP status code `202 Accepted`.
 (the `-v` option tells `curl` to show the HTTP status code)
 You need to set up a listener for the event returned